 You can also take advantage of lower interest rates to save on your monthly payments.
 You might also be able to get rid of your private mortgage insurance if you have enough equity in your home.

 If your credit has taken a dive since you first bought your house, it may be difficult to refinance.
-After all, you’ll essentially be taking out a new home loan and will have to go through the entire mortgage application process with a lender.
+After all, you’ll essentially be taking out a new home loan and will have to go through the entire application process with a mortgage lender.

-However, you’re not left without any options, even if you have bad credit.
+However, you’re not left without any options, even if you have poor credit.
 Learn how to make sure refinancing is the right move for you, and how you can get approved for a new home loan no matter what your credit looks like.

 Make Sure Refinancing Makes Financial Sense